symfony/symfony-docs/components/console/introduction.rst

         false
     );

-If you want to fallback on classic question in case hidden response can not be provided, pass true as fifth argument.
+If you want to allow the response to be visible if it cannot be hidden for some reason, pass true as the fifth argument.

 Displaying a Progress Bar
 -------------------------